 When things don’t quite go according to plan, your cards are on hand to help your child feel good about who they are again.
 Do you get it?
-The cards are there to make you and your child feel good whenever you need them to and whatever the situation.
+The cards are there to help you feel good whenever you need them to and whatever the situation.
 Once you start using them, you will want to go back to them again and again.

 Don’t let your cards gather dust in a drawer

 Get them out and proudly show them off.
-They are a great way to bring families together and to encourage communication and understanding.
+They are a great way to bring people together and to encourage healthy communication and understanding.
 Hold them, talk to them.
 Get to know them like you would an old friend.
 They want to help you.
-What is your favourite card?
-My all time favourite is the duck and you can read how he became my favourite when I made a special trip to New York.

 Spread a little Smileyness

-If you know somebody who could do with some good energy in their home right now, forward them this message and tell them how much you love your Smiley Thought Cards.
-When we feel good, it makes a massive difference to family life – for us and for them.
-You won’t regret it.
-Love
+If you know somebody who could do with some good energy in their life right now, forward them this message and tell them how much you love your Smiley Thought Cards.
+When we feel good, it makes a massive difference to daily life and that energy is contagious!